TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 Lenovo Web sites may contain links to other Web sites.
 Lenovo is not responsible for the privacy practices or the content of those other Web sites.

+**Blogs**

+Our blog is managed by a third party application that may require you to register to post a comment.
+We do not have access or control of the information posted to the blog.
+You will need to contact or login into the third party application if you want the personal information that was posted to the comments section removed.
+To learn how the third party application uses your information, please review their privacy policy.

+**Testimonials**

+We display personal testimonials of satisfied customers on our site in addition to other endorsements.
+With your consent we may post your testimonial along with your name.
+If you wish to update or delete your testimonial, you can contact us via the Privacy Submission Form.

+**Social Media Features and Widgets**

+Our Web site includes Social Media Features, such as the Facebook Like button and Widgets, such as the Share this button or interactive mini-programs that run on our site.
+These Features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the Feature to function properly.
+Social Media Features and Widgets are either hosted by a third party or hosted directly on our Site.
+Your interactions with these Features are governed by the privacy policy of the company providing it.

  **Back to top** Frames

 Some of our pages utilize framing techniques to serve content to from our partners while preserving the look and feel of our site.
 Please be aware that you are providing your personal information to these third parties and not to www.lenovo.com.

  **Back to top** Notification of Changes

 This privacy statement was last updated on January 2, 2014.
-A notice will be posted on our Web site home page for 30 days whenever this privacy statement is changed in a material way.
+We may update this privacy policy to reflect changes to our information practices.
+A notice will be posted on our Web site home page for 30 days prior to the change becoming effective whenever this privacy statement is changed in a material way.
+We encourage you to periodically review this page for the latest information on our privacy practices.

  **Back to top** Privacy Questions and Access

-If you have a question about this statement, you can send an email to the Lenovo Web site coordinator.
-The address for this is privcy@us.lenovo.com.
-You can also contact us at this address if you have a question about Lenovo's handling of your information.
+If you have a question about this statement,you can contact Lenovo through the Privacy Submission Form or via mail to Lenovo 1009 Think Place, Morrisville, North Carolina, USA 27560.

-If you wish to obtain a copy of particular information you provided to Lenovo, or if you become aware the information is incorrect and you would like us to correct it contact us at lnvinfo@lenovo.com.
+If you wish to obtain a copy of particular information you provided to Lenovo, or if you become aware the information is incorrect and you would like us to correct it or request deletion of your personal information contact us at the Privacy Submission Form.

 Before Lenovo is able to provide you with any information or correct any inaccuracies, however, we may ask you to verify your identity and to provide other details to help us to respond to your request.
 We will endeavor to respond within an appropriate timeframe.

-If you have questions or concerns regarding the site's privacy statement, please send them to Lenovo at: privcy@us.lenovo.com.
+We will retain your information for as long as your account is active or as needed to provide you services.
+We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 This Web site is maintained by Lenovo or one of its subsidiaries around the world.